Gurobi/gurobi-ai-modeling/source/prompting-custom-gpt.rst

 .. include:: /_static/feedback.rst

-Since the steps necessary for translating a problem description into an optimization model is well defined in :ref:`funnel`, we can leverage the Custom GPT functionality of ChatGPT to have these steps baked-in.
+Since the steps necessary for translating a problem description into an optimization model is well defined in :ref:`funnel`, we can leverage a feature that OpenAI's ChatGPT provides to have these steps baked-in: the Custom GPT.

-We have published a Custom GPT called: `Gurobi Model Builder <https://chatgpt.com/g/g-g69cy3XAp-gurobi-model-builder>`_.
-This Custom GPT incorporates some of the reasoning steps and helps build, execute and interpret the results of the model within ChatGPT so users can focus on writing an effective problem description.
+We have published a Custom GPT called: `Gurobi Model Builder <https://chatgpt.com/g/g-g69cy3XAp-gurobi-model-builder>`_ which incorporates many of the reasoning steps and helps build, execute and interpret the results of the model within ChatGPT so users can focus on writing an effective problem description.

 See below for a walkthrough through the model building process using the Gurobi Model Builder GPT: